-- 1. Agreements for related services include those for maintenance and support services. - Service agreements may be included as part of an acquisition agreement for hardware or software or may be a totally separate agreement with the same vendor or with a nonrelated vendor. - Service agreements are in the nature of personal services irrespective of the form of the service and must comply fully with Section III of this guideline for personal service agreements as well as this Section. - Music performance license agreements (See also, sample agreement under Section V above.) - A music performance license agreement grants a non-exclusive license to perform publicly or permit the public performance of copyrighted musical compositions to which BMI, ASCAP, or SESAC (music licensing organizations) has the right to grant a license.
+- If software is provided at a nominal cost or free, and the vendor has not offered any warranty, the Institution should ask for language that the vendor warrants that the vendor has the right to license the software as provided in the agreement. - Agreements authorizing the institution to conduct experimentation or testing of hardware, software or related services shall require written approval of the TBR System Office.
+This category includes agreements which permit the experimental use of such products or services without warranty, at little or no cost to the institution and for the benefit of the vendor. - In relation to such agreements: - The institution may not agree to use such experimental products or services in place of existing ones for ordinary academic or administrative purposes. - The institution may not agree to hold the vendor harmless from any liability, notwithstanding the fact that the state may not be paying for the use of the experimental products or services. - Related Services - Agreements for related services include those for maintenance and support services. - Service agreements may be included as part of an acquisition agreement for hardware or software or may be a totally separate agreement with the same vendor or with a non-related vendor. - Service agreements are in the nature of personal services irrespective of the form of the service and must comply fully with Section III of this guideline for personal service agreements as well as this Section. - Music performance license agreements (See also, sample agreement under Section V above.) - A music performance license agreement grants a non-exclusive license to perform publicly or permit the public performance of copyrighted musical compositions to which BMI, ASCAP, or SESAC (music licensing organizations) has the right to grant a license.
 Music performances which are under the sponsorship, control, authority or receive direct or indirect approval of the institution will require a license.

-- 2. In the event that an affiliated or non-affiliated group wishes to perform or sponsor a performance on campus of such music, the following provisions or equivalent language must be included in the contract: - The performer hereby gives assurances that he/she has obtained all necessary copyright and royalty licenses from ASCAP, BMI, SESAC, any other performing rights organization or the copyright owner for the performance(s) presented under the terms of this agreement. - 2.
-The performer agrees to indemnify, hold harmless, and defend the institution and the State of Tennessee from and against any and all claims, demands or suits which may be brought for copyright infringement allegedly arising in the course of the performance(s) presented under the terms of this agreement.
-Such indemnification shall extend to both criminal and civil actions and shall include any loss, damage, penalty, court costs or attorneys' fees incurred by the institution. - 3.
-The institution/state shall promptly notify the performer of any such claim brought against the state.
-The settlement or compromise of any claim brought against the state shall be subject to the approval of the appropriate state officials, as required by T.C.A. § 20-13-103. - 1.
-(1) Sample Software License Agreement (Exhibit 15)
+- In the event that an affiliated or non-affiliated group wishes to perform or sponsor a performance on campus of such music, the following provisions or equivalent language must be included in the contract: - The performer hereby gives assurances that he/she has obtained all necessary copyright and royalty licenses from ASCAP, BMI, SESAC, any other performing rights organization or the copyright owner for the performance(s) presented under the terms of this agreement. - The performer agrees to indemnify, hold harmless, and defend the institution and the State of Tennessee from and against any and all claims, demands or suits which may be brought for copyright infringement allegedly arising in the course of the performance(s) presented under the terms of this agreement.
+Such indemnification shall extend to both criminal and civil actions and shall include any loss, damage, penalty, court costs or attorneys' fees incurred by the institution. - The institution/state shall promptly notify the performer of any such claim brought against the state.
+The settlement or compromise of any claim brought against the state shall be subject to the approval of the appropriate state officials, as required by T.C.A. § 20-13-103. - (1) Sample Software License Agreement (Exhibit 15)

-8. Intellectual Property Agreements
+Intellectual Property Agreements

-- TBR Policy 5:01:06:00, Intellectual Property, sets out the approved procedures governing TBR intellectual property issues. - 2.
-In addition, resource information and approved form/sample agreements are provided at the TBR web site in the General Counsel section.

-2. Form Contracts

-- Form/Sample contracts provided in the General Counsel section of the TBR website can be found at the following links: - 1.
-Invention Disclosure Form (Exhibit 16) - 2.
-Copyrightable Works Disclosure Form (Exhibit 17) - 3.
-IP Agreement (Exhibit 18) - 4.
-Employee Work for Hire Agreement (Exhibit 19) - 5.
-Copyright License Agreement (Exhibit 20) - 6.
-Partial Assignment of Copyright Ownership Agreement (Exhibit 21) - 7.
-Joint Ownership of Copyright Agreement (Exhibit 22)
+- o Scope - TBR Policy 5:01:06:00, Intellectual Property, sets out the approved procedures governing TBR intellectual property issues. - In addition, resource information and approved form/sample agreements are provided at the TBR web site in the General Counsel section. - Form Contracts - Form/Sample contracts provided in the General Counsel section of the TBR website can be found at the following links: - Invention Disclosure Form (Exhibit 16) - Copyrightable Works Disclosure Form (Exhibit 17) - IP Agreement (Exhibit 18)